Ahmad-Magdy-Osman/JCoCo/README.md

-# :electric_plug: JCoCo - Programming Languages CS370 Project :hammer_and_wrench:
+# :electric_plug: JCoCo - [Programming Languages - CS370](https://github.com/Ahmad-Magdy-Osman/ProgrammingLanguages) Project :hammer_and_wrench:

 JCoCo is an implementation of the Python Virtual Machine in Java.
-[Programming Languages](https://github.com/Ahmad-Magdy-Osman/ProgrammingLanguages) class project.
+[Programming Languages - CS 370](https://github.com/Ahmad-Magdy-Osman/ProgrammingLanguages) class project.

 ## Implementation of [JCoCo](https://github.com/kentdlee/JCoCo) FrozenSet Class

 [JCoCo](https://github.com/kentdlee/JCoCo) is an implementation of the Python Virtual Machine in Java.
 JCoCo is an object-oriented implementation of the Python 3.5 virtual machine.